We consider a number of factors to assess what enforcement activity we take.

 We cannot take every case or pursue every breach of the Overseas Investment Rules (Rules).
 Nor would it be in the public interest for us to do so.
 We have therefore identified strategic priorities to guide what and how we carry out our enforcement work.

-We are most likely to take action where the investor’s conduct is serious and/or public confidence in the Rules is threatened by their actions.
+We are most likely to take action where the person’s conduct is serious and/or public confidence in the Rules is threatened by their actions.

 Conduct factors we consider include where:

-- an investor has deliberately or recklessly broken the Rules
+- a person has deliberately or recklessly broken the Rules

-- an investor has provided us with information that turns out not to be accurate or complete in a material way
+- a person has provided us with information that turns out not to be accurate or complete in a material way

-- an investor has not applied for consent, particularly where consent is unlikely to have been granted if they had applied or we can no longer set appropriate conditions
+- a person has not applied for consent, particularly where consent is unlikely to have been granted if they had applied or we can no longer set appropriate conditions

-- an investor has not provided the benefits they promised when they applied for consent
+- a person has not provided the benefits they promised when they applied for consent

 - there have been repeated breaches or ongoing disregard for the Rules

-- the extent to which the investor has co-operated with us.
+- the extent to which the person has co-operated with us.

-The seriousness of the investor’s conduct will be an important factor when we decide whether to take criminal rather than civil proceedings.
+The seriousness of the person’s conduct will be an important factor when we decide whether to take criminal rather than civil proceedings.